MarcelKoeberlin/knowledge/src/site/notes/Notes/Plasmonics.md

 \mathbf{J} = \frac{\partial \mathbf{P}}{\partial t}.
 $$

-The great advantage of this approach is that the macroscopic electric field includes all polarization effects: in other words, both the external and induced fields are absorbed into it.
+The great advantage of this approach is that the macroscopic electric field includes all polarisation effects: in other words, both the external and induced fields are absorbed into it.
 This can be shown by inserting (1.2a) into (1.1a), leading to:

 $$
 \nabla \cdot \mathbf{E} = \frac{\rho_{\text{tot}}}{\varepsilon_0}.